 Claim Procedure | Smartphone-enabled, paperless claim settlement |

 Please note that not all European countries are part of the Schengen territories.
-Schengen visa insurance will be valid in all the countries of its zone, however it may not necessarily work for other European countries.
+Schengen visa insurance will be valid in all the nations of its zone.
+However, it may only work for some European countries.

-To visit any of the 26 Schengen countries, a valid Schengen visa along with travel insurance (30000 Euros minimum coverage) is required.
-Depending on the purpose of visit - be it tourism, business or medical treatment, every traveller needs to have a Schengen visa that grants permission to travel within these countries.
-However, for many nationals including Indians, a Schengen visa should be obtained before travelling, as a visa on arrival isn’t available.
+To visit any of the 26 Schengen countries, a valid Schengen visa and travel insurance (30,000 Euros minimum coverage) is required.
+Depending on the purpose of the visit - be it tourism, business or medical treatment, every traveller needs to have a Schengen visa that grants permission to travel within these countries.
+However, for many nationals, including Indians, a Schengen visa should be obtained before travelling, as a visa on arrival isn’t available.

-Since the pandemic there have been several entry requirements by European countries such as mandatory RT PCR test for COVID-19, testing upon arrival, quarantine requirements, etc. Since different Schengen countries have varying entry requirements, it is important to check their official websites for updates and plan the European trip accordingly.
+Since the pandemic, there have been several entry requirements by European countries, such as mandatory RT PCR tests for COVID-19, testing upon arrival, quarantine requirements, etc. Since different Schengen countries have varying entry requirements, checking their official websites for updates and planning the European trip accordingly is vital.

-Opting for the best travel insurance for a Schengen visa will not only meet the official visa requirements but also provide necessary peace of mind.
-Schengen visa insurance should meet the following criteria to obtain a valid Schengen visa:
+Opting for the best travel insurance for a Schengen visa will meet the official visa requirements and provide peace of mind.
+Schengen visa insurance should meet the following criteria to obtain a valid visa:

-Travel insurance for Schengen visas will vary with the visa type.
-For example, there are special Schengen travel insurance plans for students as well.
+Schengen travel insurance for visas will vary with the visa type.
+For example, there are also specific Schengen travel insurance plans for students.

-The visa for Schengen countries can be issued for a single entry, double-entry or multiple-entry visa depending on the purpose of the visit.
-Please note that a short stay visa is valid for up to 90 days within a period of 180 days for business or tourist purposes, not more than three months.
+The visa for Schengen countries can be issued for a single-entry, double-entry or multiple-entry visa depending on the purpose of the visit.
+Please note that a short-stay visa is valid for up to 90 days within 180 days for business or tourist purposes, not more than three months.

 Schengen visa application needs to be submitted at least 15 days before the trip date.
-However, it is advised to apply it at least 30 to 60 before the trip.
+However, applying it at least 30 to 60 before the trip is advised.
 In some cases, the consulate may ask for additional documents.

-Depending on the duration of the stay and purpose of visiting, there are different types of Schengen visas available.
+Depending on the duration of the stay and the purpose of visiting, different types of Schengen visas are available.
 Broadly, Schengen visa is divided into four main categories:

 Uniform Schengen Visa (the most common Schengen visa) covers categories A, B & C. The general requirements are the same but may require additional documents depending on the visa type.
 Here is a brief overview: